wfaguy/functions/readme.md

 ## getCharAt

-Grabs a char a certain position (start at 0)
+Grab a character from a string at a certain position (start at 0)

 Example
 * text : abcdef